Skip to main content

 \begin{equation} \int_{C}f(z)\,dz = 2\pi i\sum\limits_{j=1}^k\mathrm{Res}[f,z_j]\text{.}\tag{8.6.2} \end{equation}

-If we let \(r \to 0\) in Equation (8.6.2), the integrand \(f(z)\) on the upper horizontal line of Figure 8.6.2 approaches \(\frac{x^{\alpha}P(x)}{Q(x)}\text{,}\) where \(x\) is a real number; however, because of the branch we chose for \(z^{a}\) (see Equation (8.6.1)), the integrand \(f(z)\) on the lower horizontal line approaches \(\frac{x^{\alpha}e^{i\alpha 2\pi}P(x)}Q(x)\text{.}\) Therefore
+If we let \(r \to 0\) in Equation (8.6.2), the integrand \(f(z)\) on the upper horizontal line of Figure 8.6.2 approaches \(\frac{x^{\alpha}P(x)}{Q(x)}\text{,}\) where \(x\) is a real number; however, because of the branch we chose for \(z^{a}\) (see Equation (8.6.1)), the integrand \(f(z)\) on the lower horizontal line approaches \(\frac{x^{\alpha}e^{i\alpha 2\pi}P(x)}Q(x)\text{.}\) Therefore,

-\begin{equation} \lim_{r \to 0}\int_{C}f(z)\,dz = \int_0^R\frac{x^{\alpha}P(x)}{Q(x)}\,dx + \int_R^0 \frac{x^{\alpha}e^{i\alpha 2\pi}P(x)}{Q(x)}\,dx +\int_{C_R^{+}(0)}f(z)\,dz\text{.}\tag{8.6.3} \end{equation}
+\begin{align} \lim_{r \to 0}\int_{C}f(z)\,dz = \int_0^R\frac{x^{\alpha}P(x)}{Q(x)}\,dx \amp + \int_R^0 \frac{x^{\alpha}e^{i\alpha 2\pi}P(x)}{Q(x)}\,dx\notag\\ \amp +\int_{C_R^{+}(0)}f(z)\,dz\text{.}\tag{8.6.3} \end{align}

 It is here that we need the function \(Q\) to have a zero of order at most 1 at the origin.
 Otherwise, the first two integrals on the right side of Equation (8.6.3) would not necessarily converge.
 Combining this result with Equation (8.6.2) gives